benteodor/HTML-Essential-Training/README.md

-In here I practiced and learned the HTML basics.
-I took this course through LinkedIn.
+In this section, I practiced and mastered the fundamentals of HTML.
+This course was offered through LinkedIn.